 In line with technological advancement is the sophistication of cyberthreats and attacks.
 Fraud, security and regtech are hot topics as the industry is more pressured to meet compliance requirements and ensure the safety and soundness of the whole financial system.

 Mark Evans, managing director of transaction banking, ANZ

 Mark Evans, managing director of transaction banking at ANZ highlighted the importance of cooperation in solving financial crimes.
 “In isolation, no one bank can stop money laundering.
-The reality is we need to work together as an industry together with our regulatory colleagues and law enforcement parties, in tandem with educating the public, is the best form of defence against terrorist finance.
+The reality is we need to work together as an industry with our regulatory colleagues and law enforcement parties, in tandem with educating the public, is the best form of defence against terrorist finance.”

 risk management, Fiserv

-For Andrew Davis, Fiserv’s vice president for global market strategy and financial crime risk management, collective action is also important in securing end-to-end points, networks and data lineage.
+For Andrew Davies, Fiserv’s vice president for global market strategy and financial crime risk management, collective action is also important in securing end-to-end points, networks and data lineage.
 He emphasised that accuracy and effectiveness of security measures are differentiating factors in a more competitive market.
 There are different layers of protection that banks should look at to have a more efficient defence against cybercrime.
 Aside from using authentication mechanisms and biometrics to ensure that no data is stolen and that the integrity of the institution is not undermined by any malware or malicious parties, banks must utilise advanced analytics to check and understand if behaviour is consistent with the legitimate use of products and services.

 Jafar Amin, regional president and head of the financial institutions group,